 To document research data means that you describe the research activities, data structures, and decisions you make during the research process.
-In short: you document everything that can be important if someone wants to analyse the data.
+In short: you document everything that can be important if someone wants to analyze the data.
 This data analysis may come later in the same research project, by you or another researcher or reviewer, or in another project altogether, by someone who has no knowledge of the data material.

 Documentation serves several purposes: